Tonsil reduction or resection in children

 Does the third tonsil also have to be resected during surgical resection of the two tonsils?

-Most of the time, the third tonsil will also be resected and removed during surgical resection of the two tonsils in children.
+Most of the time, the third tonsil will also be resected and removed during the surgical resection of the two tonsils in children.

 What does the child need to do to prepare for tonsillectomy and why?

 Prior to this surgery, we must obtain a complete blood count and coagulation tests.
 Why?
 You will find out more below, but the main reason is because one of the rare complications of this surgery is bleeding.
-That is why the surgeon needs to confirm that the child’s hemoglobin is within normal limits and that they do not have any coagulation disorders that may put them under risk for bleeding during or following the surgery.
+That is why the surgeon needs to confirm that the child’s hemoglobin is within normal limits and that they do not have any coagulation disorders that may put them at risk for bleeding during or following the surgery.

 If you’re going to poke the child anyway, you may as well obtain a biochemistry test, and I would also consider testing for iron and Celiac’s disease (find out more about iron deficiency and Celiac’s disease in the link here).